Man charged with murder in case of Kristin Smart, college student who disappeared in 1996

 Flores, 44, was arrested in San Pedro, California, in Los Angeles County and transported to San Luis Obispo County, Parkinson said.

-Paul Flores' bail is set at "zero," which means he is not currently eligible for bail, San Luis Obispo County Sheriff Ian Parkinson said at a Tuesday press conference.
+Paul Flores' bail is set at "zero," which means he is not currently eligible for bail, Parkinson added.

 Kristin Smart, who in 1996 was a 19-year-old student at California Polytechnic State University in San Luis Obispo, disappeared after going to a party.
 Flores, who was Smart's friend, reportedly walked her home from the party.

-Note: CORRECTION (April 13, 2021, 6:05 p.m.
-ET): A previous version of this article misstated the name of the victim in the headline.
-It is Kristin Smart, not Kristin Scott.